 GROUNDS OF APPEAL

-DO TRANSWOMEN HAVE A PHYSICAL ADVANTAGE OVER WOMEN?
+DO TRANSWOMEN HAVE A PHYSICAL ADVANTAGE OVER CISGENDER WOMEN?

 There are two things that this case throws up that need some consideration and though they have not become an issue in this case, they may in the future.
-1. Do transwomen have more physical power than women assigned female at birth?
+1. Do transwomen have more physical power than cisgender women?
 In this situation particularly, we are concerned with their ability to run a 100 metre sprint and the question is whether their physical make up gives them any kind of advantage.
-The manner of framing the contention in this case assumes arguably a person assigned male at birth having all the strength and speed advantage associated with that sex; she later transitions.
+The manner of framing the contention in this case assumes a person assigned male at birth having all the strength and speed advantage deemed to be associated with that sex; she later transitions.
 However, recently, the science related to sports and sex has come into intense focus with the Duttee Chand case before the Court of Arbitration for Sports (CAS).
 The case concerned the exclusion of an Indian athlete, Duttee Chand from the 100 metre national team because her testosterone levels were found to be higher than those permitted for athletes in the female category.
 The exclusion was based on an assumption that higher testosterone contributes to better athletic performance.
-The international regulatory body for sports, the IAAF were not able to prove the direct co-relation between increased testosterone and better athletic performance (for the fuller argument see the case and here).
-More recently, they have submitted some new material before the CAS in which they have tried to show that there may be a connection between testosterone and athletic performance in the 400-1500 metre races although they have since abandoned their claim that testosterone lends an advantage in shorter races.
-There are existing critiques of these new IAAF submissions as well, but even if we assume for the moment that these submissions are true, for our present purpose of 100 metres, the testosterone advantage argument seems to fail.
-In any case, the CAS, in the 2015 interim order in the Duttee Chand case had found that it is lean body mass (LBM) and not testosterone which may give men an advantage over women in sport.
-However, it also noted that the scientific and medical properties need to be studied before anything specific can be said.
-It also noted that LBM depends on age, discipline and other factors.
-Therefore, it may be time to reconsider our opinions on the athletic abilities of males and females in the light of this scientific evaluation; at least treat it as an open question until the science behind this case be tested and weighed in light of environmental and social factors.
+The Court of Arbitration for Sports ultimately found (page 71) that higher testosterone in males contributes a 10-12% athletic advantage over females.
+However, the competitive advantage for women with increased testosterone renders a negligible advantage over other female athletes of about 1-3% which would not justify placing Duttee Chand in the male category for competitions.
+It also noted that many other factors such as genetic and biological variation, coaching, nutrition, etc. also contribute to competitive advantage.
+Without more, it is difficult to argue that these findings are directly applicable in comparing competitive advantages of trans and cis women.
+This difficulty becomes especially apparent when considering a trans persons who underwent hormonal therapy to align their bodies to their true gender.
+Therefore it might be best to treat it as an open question until the science behind question be tested and weighed in light of environmental, biological and social factors.